 Though it objectively reads as a type of drag show, opencreek‘s makers aim to expand and reimagine the discipline, pointing out that “drag shows have a tendency of finding appreciation through objectification of female bodies and their stereotypes, but there is so much more in between and outside of that realm.
 We need examinations, we need arguments and we need controversies to locate our contradictions and reject dragulations”.

 Frankfurt is a city of commuters.
-0.75 million people actually live within city bounds, and nearly half a million travel here daily from elsewhere for work.
+0.75 million people actually live within city bounds, and nearly half a million travel here daily from elsewhere for work—it doubles by day to deflate by night.
 This, too, adds to the one thing Frankfurt is consistently praised for: its diversity.
 “Frankfurt is not only called ‘Mainhattan’ because of its skyscrapers but also because it’s a melting pot of many nationalities,” says Meliha of GG VYBE.
 “As a woman of colour with a turkish background, I feel at home and comfortable in this multicultural environment.
 It combines many things: it’s pretty, urban, dirty, hip, political and so much more.
 It’s a city of contrasts.
 Bankers literally live next to drug addicts.”
 Jenni affirms—”it’s trying to use a rusty fork like a silver spoon.
 To me it represents the thin line our society, consciously and subconsciously, walks on.
 There is no light without shade”.
-What protrudes here surpasses the concept of diversity, and instead elevates a notion of duality, a clash of somehow opposing forces—those who gentrify versus what they’re trying to gentrify.
+What protrudes here surpasses the concept of diversity or inclusivity, and instead elevates a notion of duality, a clash of somehow opposing forces—those who gentrify versus what they’re trying to gentrify.